 Using photos to maximize your home’s selling price?

-Basic economics tells us that increased demand yields higher price.
+Basic economics tells us that increased demand yields a higher price.
 This begs the question, how do you increase demand for your home?
-With the majority of home buyers now using websites to preview listings, a strong first impression is paramount.
+With the majority of home buyers using websites like realtor.com to preview listings, a strong first impression is paramount.
 Interest in your listing will often begin and end with that first impression.
-The perceived quality of your home will often be judged in a matter of seconds during a typical shopping event.
-If you are able to capture attention through a strong featured image, the proceeding images will either build trust or detract from the shopping event.
+The perceived quality of your home will often be judged in a matter of seconds during a typical online viewing.
+If you are able to capture attention through a strong featured image, the proceeding images will either continue to build trust or provide a negative attention.
+Professional photography is a method of building trust, establishing quality and generating a lead.

 How do I get professional photos that sells?

-Since you’re reading this post, I imagine you’ve likely been directed here by an agent.
-That agent values a strong marketing message.
+Either you’ve searched for this content or been directed here by an agent that values a strong marketing message.
 So, you’re headed in the right direction.
-It’s time to prep the home for a great shoot.
+It’s time to prep the home for a great shoot that evokes interests with potential buyers.

 Time for the Shoot (Home Prepping)